mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

-May 21, 2018
+May 25, 2018
 - Remove 10 second sleeps from various services.
-Was delaying xinetd responses.
+Was delaying xinetd responses, breaking automated tests.
+- Fix snort lab grading to only require "CONFIDENTIAL" in the alarm.
+Remove unused files from lab.
+- Program finish times were not recorded if the program was running when the lab was stopped.

 May 21, 2018
 - Fix retlibc grading to remove duplicate goal, was failing automated assessment